OldManUmby/DND.SRD.Wiki/pages/06.classes/default.10.md

 #### Spellcasting Focus

-You can use a druidic focus (see chapter 5, "Equipment") as a spellcasting focus for your druid spells.
+You can use a druidic focus (see chapter ##, "Equipment") as a spellcasting focus for your druid spells.

-**Sacred Plants and Wood**
+***Sacred Plants and Wood***

-> A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
-Druids often use such plants as part of a spellcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
+*A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
+Druids often use such plants as part of a spellcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.*

->
-> Similarly, a druid uses such woods to make other objects, such as weapons and shields.
+*Similarly, a druid uses such woods to make other objects, such as weapons and shields.
 Yew is associated with death and rebirth, so weapon handles for scimitars or sickles might be fashioned from it.
 Ash is associated with life and oak with strength.
 These woods make excellent hafts or whole weapons, such as clubs or quarterstaffs, as well as shields.
-Alder is associated with air, and it might be used for thrown weapons, such as darts or javelins.
+Alder is associated with air, and it might be used for thrown weapons, such as darts or javelins.*

->
-> Druids from regions that lack the plants described here have chosen other plants to take on similar uses.
-For instance, a druid of a desert region might value the yucca tree and cactus plants.
+*Druids from regions that lack the plants described here have chosen other plants to take on similar uses.
+For instance, a druid of a desert region might value the yucca tree and cactus plants.*

 ### Wild Shape